fbpx

 (416) 214-5111

-COVID-19, the challenges to the economy, and the associated travel restrictions have brought into focus the intersection between employment and immigration laws.
-The following is intended to demystify some of the choke points that can appear when there is a disruption to economic activity or travel.
-This information is relevant to both employers and foreign workers and based on common issues we see arise, particularly as we work through COVID-19.
+The economic challenges and the associated travel restrictions have brought into focus the intersection between employment and immigration laws.
+This blog is intended to demystify some points that can appear when there is a disruption to economic activity or travel.
+This information is relevant to both employers and foreign workers and is based on common issues.

 What is Implied Status?